stuycs-gh-classrooms/09-nextcs-p01-carrotcake/README.md

 1D Array:
 - 1D Arrays can find the neighbors surrounding a single patch.
 Also, the 1D array can also help control colors if implemented.
+- USE: To determine status of neighbors

 2D Array:
 - 2D Arrays are going to be used to control the columns and rows in the whole automata.
 It will help locate each cell and corporate with the 1D Arrays to work with neighbors.
+- USE: To populate the world with cells

 ### Controls